Kent State shootings: Eyewitness accounts

 Another witness was Chrissie Hynde, a Kent State student who would become the lead singer of The Pretenders.
-In her 2015 autobiography she described what she saw:
+In her 2015 autobiography Hynde described what she saw:

 Gerald Casale, visual artist and future bassist/singer of Devo, also witnessed the shootings.
 In 2005, Casale told the Vermont Review:

 Guardsmen's reasons for opening fire

-Many guardsmen later testified that they fired because they feared for their lives, which was questioned partly because of the distance between them and the students killed or wounded.
-Guardsmen that claimed they feared for their lives variously listed an assortment of reasons, including: that they were surrounded, that the crowd pursuing them was almost on top of them, that the protesters "charged" them or were advancing on them "in a threatening manner", that "the sky was black with stones", and that a sniper fired at them; some listed a combination of multiple such reasons, and some gave no explanation as to why they believed their lives were in danger.
+Many guardsmen later testified that they fired because they feared for their lives, which was later questioned partly because of the distance between them and the protesting students.
+Guardsmen that claimed they feared for their lives variously listed an assortment of reasons, including: they were surrounded, the crowd pursuing them was almost on top of them, the protesters "charged" them or were advancing on them "in a threatening manner", "the sky was black with stones", and a sniper fired at them; some listed a combination of multiple such reasons, and some gave no explanation as to why they believed their lives were in danger.
 Most guardsmen that fired said they did so because they heard others fire or assumed an order to fire in the air had been given and did not claim they felt in danger.
 There was no order to fire, and no guardsmen requested permission, though several guardsmen later claimed they heard some sort of command to fire.
 Some guardsmen (including some who claimed their lives were in danger) had their backs turned to the protesters when the firing broke out.
 No guardsman claimed to have been hit by rocks immediately before firing, and the guardsmen were not surrounded.
 The FBI determined that at least two guardsmen who denied firing likely lied and had fired and that there was reason to believe that guardsmen's claims of fearing for their lives were fabricated after the event.

 The adjutant general of the Ohio National Guard told reporters that a sniper had fired on the guardsmen.
 Eleven of the 76 guardsmen at Taylor Hall claimed they were under sniper fire or some other sort of gunfire just before guardsmen began shooting.
 A subsequent FBI investigation concluded that the Guard was not under fire and that the guardsmen fired the first shots.

-Time magazine later concluded that "triggers were not pulled accidentally at Kent State".
+Time magazine later wrote that "triggers were not pulled accidentally at Kent State".
 The President's Commission on Campus Unrest avoided probing why the shootings happened.
 Instead, it harshly criticized both the protesters and the Guardsmen, but it concluded that "the indiscriminate firing of rifles into a crowd of students and the deaths that followed were unnecessary, unwarranted, and inexcusable."